c4pt000/surly2/README.md

 Config files are found and read by [rc](https://www.npmjs.com/package/rc).
 Check the "Configuration File Formats" section of the `rc` readme for more instructions.
 Any flag shown in `node cli.js --help` can be set in the options file.

-You probably just want to create `~/.surly2rc` and put something like this in it:
+1. Create a config file.

+        ~/.surly2rc

+2. You can set defaults for any argument.
+See `xmpp --help` for a list of available arguments.

         {
             "brain": "/path/to/aiml/files",
-        "username": "someXMPPUser@example.com",
+            "username": "surlybot@gmail.com",
-        "password": "whatever"
+            "password": "hunter2",
+            "host": "talk.google.com",
+            "port": "5222"
         }

+3. Then just run it - no arguments!

+        node xmpp.js
 Usage
 =====